Updated 26 JAN 2023

 188.8.131.52.1 Activation of the ACI airspace

-When Norway ACC Sector Offshore is informed that OAT operations within the ACI is required, the procedures will be activated to establish safe operations for both civil offshore helicopters and OAT operating simultaneously within the Area of Common Interest.
+When Polaris ACC Sector Offshore is informed that OAT operations within the ACI is required, the procedures will be activated to establish safe operations for both civil offshore helicopters and OAT operating simultaneously within the Area of Common Interest.
 OAT operations will always stay clear of the HTZ lateral limits, with no altitude limit, REF 184.108.40.206

 220.127.116.11.2 Outbound helicopters